UnknownJoe796/learning-from-the-beginning/LearningFromTheBeginning.md

 - Click "Browser".
 It should open up a blank white page.
 For now, you can just switch back to our file by clicking it's tab on the top.

 To run your work, you can use:

 - CTRL + ENTER which runs only the line your cursor is on or whatever you have selected
 - or CTRL + SHIFT + ENTER, which runs the entire file.

 You're now ready to begin!

 Sidenote: You are able to use Light Table for a lot of different languages in a similar way to how we're using it for Javascript.
-You'll have to go to them for more information about that.
+You'll have to go to them for more information.